diegonz2/WhatsappEmojiParser/README.md

 ## Features

-- Parses the top 15 Whatsapp emojis used in a Whatsapp group or chat.
+- Parses the top 15 Whatsapp emojis used in a Whatsapp group or chat (This top can be modified easily to the number you want!).
 - Generates a .html report of the top 15 emojis.
 - Easy to use and understand.